huntabyte/bits-ui/sites/docs/content/components/alert-dialog.md

 </AlertDialog.Root>
 ```

+## Advanced Behaviors

+The Alert Dialog component offers several advanced features to customize its behavior and enhance user experience.
+This section covers scroll locking, escape key handling, and interaction outside the dialog.

-## Scroll Lock
+### Scroll Lock

-By default, when a dialog is opened, scrolling the body will be disabled, which provides a more native experience for users.
-If you wish to disable this behavior, you can set the `preventScroll` prop to `false` on the `AlertDialog.Content` component.
+By default, when an Alert Dialog opens, scrolling the body is disabled.
+This provides a more native-like experience, focusing user attention on the dialog content.

+#### Customizing Scroll Behavior

+To allow body scrolling while the dialog is open, use the `preventScroll` prop on `AlertDialog.Content`:

 ```svelte /preventScroll={false}/
 <AlertDialog.Content preventScroll={false}>